Sanjana8kesharwani/technavyug-backend/README.md

-# TechNavyug Portfolio Management System
+# Technavyug Portfolio Management System

 A modern and scalable portfolio management platform built to showcase company projects, research work, technical case studies, and innovations in a professional and organized way.